 Summary: For line, tie up with a 6lb monofilament, fluorocarbon if you want to splurge.
 You will need a handful of standard barrel and 3-way swivels, size 2 or 4 baitholder or octopus hooks, and a selection of weights ranging from 1 to 3oz.
 For the swivels, cheap is fine here: no need to use ball-bearing swivels.
 For the weights, select a style that is designed to hold the bottom in sand or mud, like a pyramid sinker.
 Cannonball sinkers will move around too much on the bottom in current.

-The is hands-down the easiest part of sanddab fishing.
+This is hands-down the easiest part of sanddab fishing.
 Sanddabs will attack and eat anything.
 I have caught them on everything from panfish bait to 5" salmon spoons.
-Any type of cut up dead bait will work great.
-Artificial baits and lures can be very effective as well, such as small curlytail grubs, and my personal favorite, Berkley Gulp bait.
+Any type of cut-up dead bait will work great.
+Artificial baits and lures can be very effective as well, such as small curly tail grubs, and my personal favorite, Berkley Gulp bait.
 Given the lack of light at the target depth, scent is important, so if you are using unscented artificial lures be sure to add some extra scent.
 Here are some of my favorite sanddab baits: